Simply Self-Healing with Amy B. Scher

 Because knowing isn't the same as healing.
 Intellectualizing your emotions — analyzing them, discussing them, being fluent in your own story — is not the same as actually feeling and releasing them.

-I say this on the podcast all the time.
 You can't go to the doctor and have them cry for you.
 You have to cry yourself.
 You have to feel the thing.
 Not think about the thing.
 Feel it.

 When Amy works with people — privately or in her Fearless Living Collective — she doesn't start with what traumatized you?
-She starts with:

-What have you been ignoring?
+She starts with: what have you been ignoring?

 That's where the healing is.
 Not in the stuff you've already processed and told your friends about a hundred times.
 In the thing you keep dancing around.
 The truth you keep burying because if you admit it — you might have to do something about it.